daattali/shinyjs/README.md

 For example, if you write a JavaScript function called `shinyjs.colour`, then you can call it in R with `js$colour()`.

+### Basic example of `extendShinyjs` using inline JavaScript code

+As an extremely basic example, here is a shiny app that adds a function called `pageCol` that will simply change the background of the page to a certain colour.
+It isn't very useful, but it shows how easy it can be to call custom JavaScript code.

+We need to make a call to `extendShinyjs(text = code)`, where `code` is JavaScript code that defines a function named `shinyjs.pageCol` which changes the page colour.
+Then we can call that function from the server using `js$pageCol()`.

+    library(shiny)
+    runApp(shinyApp(
+      ui = fluidPage(
+        useShinyjs(),
+        extendShinyjs(text =
+          "shinyjs.pageCol = function(params){$('body').css('background', params);}"),
+        actionButton("btn", "Click me")
+      ),
+      server = function(input, output, session) {
+        observeEvent(input$btn, {
+          js$pageCol("red")
+        })
+      }
+    ))

+As you can see, the JavaScript function named `shinyjs.pageCol` gets called from R with `js$pageCol()`.
+This is the way any custom JavaScript function works with `extendShinyjs`.

-### Basic example of `extendShinyjs`
+### Basic example of `extendShinyjs` using a separate JavaScript file

-As an extremely simple example, here are the steps required to add your own JavaScript function that shows a message to the user (similar to `shinyjs::info`):
+The previous example used the `text` argument to give `extendShinyjs` the JavaScript code as a string.
+That generally works well for very short JS functions, but when the code is more complex it's recommended to place it in a separate file.
+Here are the steps to create a similar app, but this time we'll place the JavaScript code in a separate file.

 #### 1. Create a JavaScript file

-Create a JavaScript file `www/js/shinyjs-ext.js` and define a function named `shinyjs.message` that will simply show an alert box with the given message.
+Create a JavaScript file `www/js/shinyjs-ext.js` and define the same function as before.

-    shinyjs.message = function(params) { alert(params); }
+    shinyjs.pageCol = function(params) {
+      $('body').css('background', params);
+    }

 #### 2. Create a shiny app

 In order to use the new function we created, we need to call `extendShinyjs()` in the UI with the script as an argument.
-We also still need to call `useShinyjs()` as usual.

-Any function defined inside the script file we provided in the UI will now be accessible in the server, so we can call `js$message(text)`.
+Any function defined inside the script file we provided in the UI will now be accessible in the server, so we can call `js$pageCol("red")`.

     library(shiny)
-    library(shinyjs)
     runApp(shinyApp(
       ui = fluidPage(
         useShinyjs(),
         extendShinyjs("www/js/shinyjs-ext.js"),
-        textInput("text", "Message:", "Hello!"),
         actionButton("btn", "Click me")
       ),
-      server = function(input,output,session) {
+      server = function(input, output, session) {
         observeEvent(input$btn, {
-          js$message(input$text)
+          js$pageCol("red")
         })
       }
     ))

-This example shows the most basic use of extending `shinyjs`: you can define functions in a JavaScript file, call `extendShinyjs()`, and then use the `js$` object to call those functions from R.

 ### More complex example of `extendShinyjs` with parameter passing